Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade

-We adopt the \texttt{\texttt{Pop3}} and \texttt{\texttt{Q3d}} MBHB formation channels described in \cite{Mangiagli_2022} as our bright CBC events (we consider the \texttt{\texttt{Q3nd}} model irrealistic as it completely neglects the time delay between the merger of two galaxies and the merger of their corresponding MBHs).
-These populations are based on the results of semi-analytical models (see \cite{Barausse12, Barausse20} and reference therein) that can track the evolution of MBHs across cosmic time.
-We simulate a 5-year observing period with an 80\% duty cycle.
-To model the number of detectable EM counterparts, we follow the framework of \cite{Mangiagli_2022, Mangiagli_2024}, considering three scenarios: (i) \texttt{Pessimistic}: the EM emission is collimated and the obscuration given by the surrounding gas and dust is included, giving the most conservative counterpart yield; (ii) \texttt{Optimistic}: assuming no obscuration and isotropic EM emissions; and (iii) \texttt{Moderate}: an intermediate case, given by the average between (i) and (ii).
-The expected number of MBHB with EM counterpart is reported in Tab.~\ref{tab:scenarios_EM}.
-As for the previous simulations, we randomly draw the corresponding number of MBHBs for five independent realizations and infer $H(z)$ through Eq.~\ref{eq:bright_likelihood}.
 For LISA bright sirens, we do not consider a perfectly measured redshift.
 Instead, we model the EM likelihood as a Normal distribution centered at $z = z_{\rm true} + \mathcal{N}(0,\sigma_z)$ with standard deviation $\sigma_z$ computed as described in \cite{Mangiagli_2022, Mangiagli_2024}.
 The value of $\sigma_z$ depends on the method and facility used to estimate the redshift of the host galaxy.
 For example, if the redshift is obtained with the Vera Rubin Observatory, we assume $\sigma_z = 0.031\times (1+z)$, using photometric measurements.
-If the redshift is determined with the Extremely Large Telescope and the galaxy is sufficiently bright, we assume to the redshift can be measured spectroscopically, leading to $\sigma_z = 10^{-3}$.
+If the redshift is determined with the Extremely Large Telescope and the galaxy is sufficiently bright, we assume that the redshift can be measured spectroscopically, leading to $\sigma_z = 10^{-3}$.
 If the galaxy is fainter, we still expect to be able to get an estimate of the redshift thanks to the Lyman-$\alpha$ or the Balmer break: in these cases, we assume $\sigma_z=0.2$ and $\sigma_z=0.5$, respectively.
 More details on the choice of $\sigma_z$ can be found in Sec.
 IV of \cite{Mangiagli_2022}.